sehoon123/PyVisionTrack/README.md

 - Adjustable brush size: Allows you to adjust the brush size based on the position of your finger, providing control over the thickness of your drawings.
 - Clear canvas option: Provides a clear canvas button to reset the whiteboard and start fresh.
 - Real-time drawing visualization: Displays your drawings and hand movements in real-time, creating an interactive and engaging drawing experience.
+- Recognize user faces: Recognizes user faces and draws a avatar around the face.
+- Recognize user mouth: Recognizes user mouth and draws a avatar around the mouth.

 ---
 ## Week 1: Project Setup and Basic Functionality